 - Olive oil to drizzle

 - Preheat oven to 350F degrees.
-If fish is not already seasoned by your butcher, combine all blackened ingredients and liberally rub onto all surfaces of fish.
+If fish is not already seasoned by your butcher, combine 1 ½ Tablespoons paprika, 1 Tablespoon garlic powder, 1 Tablespoon garlic powder, 1 Tablespoon onion powder, 1 Tablespoon dried thyme, 1 teaspoon black pepper, 1 teaspoon cayenne, 1 teaspoon basil, 1 teaspoon oregano and 1 teaspoon salt and liberally rub onto all surfaces of fish.
 Place fish in baking dish drizzled with olive oil.
 Bake until opaque and flaky, yet still moist, approximately 20 minutes, depending on thickness of fish.

-- While fish is baking, slice cabbage very thinly and then chop into slices about 2" long.
+- While fish is baking, slice 1 head of cabbage very thinly and then chop into slices about 2" long.

-- In a medium bowl, add mayonnaise, cider vinegar, celery salt and sugar.
+- In a medium bowl, add 1 Tablespoon mayonnaise, 2 teaspoons cider vinegar, a ¼ teaspoon celery salt and ¼ teaspoon sugar.
 Add cabbage to dressing and toss.
 Place in refrigerator until ready to assemble and serve.

 - Once fish is flaky and ready to come out of oven, drizzle with a little olive or avocado oil for extra flavor (optional).
 Assemble the tacos as you wish - Layer cabbage, salsa, fish and garnishes on flat tortillas, or fold over tortillas for eating by hand.